Race for the Case answers

 4. What is the relevant work-up for this condition?

-The winner of the summer 2024 Race for the Case is Samantha Bizimungu, MD, a PGY-3 dermatology resident at University of Montreal.
-She correctly identified sarcoidosis in our latest Race for the Case and provided the most accurate responses in the quickest time.
-Congrats to Dr. Bizimungu!
+The winner of the fall 2024 Race for the Case is Bryan Daynes, DO, a PGY-3 dermatology resident at Corewell Health-Trenton.
+Dr. Daynes correctly identified pseudoporphyria in our latest Race for the Case and provided the most accurate responses in the quickest time.
+Congrats to Dr. Daynes who has won a gift card and the opportunity to author an upcoming Race for the Case!

 If you can solve the latest case, there may be a Starbucks gift card in your future, and you may be invited to contribute your very own Race for the Case.
 Better get on it now!